 Moreover, while many people will have the flexibility to work from home on an ongoing basis, there are many core jobs and services located in urban areas where employees will need to remain in-person (think: retail, hospitality, health care and more).

-In short, greater workplace flexibility is expected to create prolonged demand for multifamily as people delay investing in homes and putting down roots.
+In short, greater workplace flexibility is likely to drive ongoing demand for multifamily housing as people delay buying homes and settling down.

 Trend 7: People More Accustomed to Renting

 Millennials, in particular, no longer face the same pressure to buy a home that other generations felt in years past.
 People have begun to recognize that certain demographic trends put homeownership out of reach, at least temporarily.
-As people become more accustomed to renting, it is anticipated that others will follow suit.
+As people get used to renting, it is expected that others will do the same.

 The demographic tailwinds bolstering